do-easy/i18n/apps/extension/README.md

 - 🔄 **Auto-compilation**: Watch for changes and recompile automatically
 - 🌐 **AI Translation**: Automatically translate missing strings with DeepL integration
 - 🧩 **TypeScript Support**: Built with and for TypeScript projects
+- 📦 **Built for monorepo projects**: Built for monorepo projects with any package manager.

 ### VSCode Extension